AselKitulagoda/StencilHPC/README.md

-# 5-point stencil - HPC Assignment
+# 5-point stencil - HPC Assignment with MPI

 This code implements a weighted 5-point stencil on a rectangular grid.
 The value in each cell of the grid is updated based on an average of the values in